Period Spaces for Hodge Structures in Equal Characteristic

-To define the analogue of \emph{Fontaine's functor} and the notion of \emph{admissibility} the guiding observation is the following.
-If $K$ is a finite extension of $\BQ_p$ with ring of integers $\CO_K$, Kisin~\cite[Theorem 0.3]{Kisin} has shown that any crystalline representation of $\Gal(K^\sep/K)$ with all Hodge-Tate weights equal to $0$ or $1$ arises from a $p$-divisible group over $\CO_K$.
-The proof builds on work of Breuil~\cite{Breuil1,Breuil2} and uses an intermediate category ${\rm BT}^\phi_{/\FS}\otimes\BQ_p$ whose analogue in equal characteristic is as follows.
+To define the analog of \emph{Fontaine's functor} and the notion of \emph{admissibility} the guiding observation is the following.
+If $K$ is a finite extension of $\BQ_p$ with ring of integers $\CO_K$, Breuil~\cite[Th\'eor\`eme 1.4]{Breuil2} (see also Kisin~\cite[Theorem 0.3]{Kisin}) has shown that any crystalline representation of $\Gal(K^\sep/K)$ with all Hodge-Tate weights equal to $0$ or $1$ arises from a $p$-divisible group over $\CO_K$.
+Kisin's proof builds on Breuil's work and uses an intermediate category ${\rm BT}^\phi_{/\FS}\otimes\BQ_p$ whose analog in equal characteristic is as follows.

 {\bf Definition.} A \emph{local shtuka} over $\CO_L$ is a finite free $\CO_L\dbl z\dbr$-module $M$ together with an isomorphism